Will-ALVIDI/cppStartingKit/README.md

 THE GUIDE
 =========
 This guide covers the management of this package with Sublime Text 3 under Windows.
-You can "translate" specific manipulations for your version of Sublime Text or your operating system by a quick research on the Internet.
+Things are pretty much the same depending of your Sublime Text version or operating system.

 Install the package
 ==========================